 November 2018 saw the state bring in more than $330.7 million in total sports betting handle, which was the record for that calendar year.
 At that time, New Jersey made it clear that it would become a threat to Nevada.

-In November 2019, New Jersey posted a sports betting handle of $562.6 million, which set a new state record.
+In November 2019, New Jersey sports betting brought in revenue to the tune of $562.6 million, which set a new state record.
 Things were back on track heading into 2020, but then things took a turn when the COVID-19 pandemic hit.

-From March-June 2020, the highest sports betting month brought in just $181.9 million as most live sports were shut down.
+From March to June 2020, the highest sports betting month brought in just $181.9 million as most live sports were shut down.
 The return of live sports and the reopening of the casinos had the state setting new industry records.

 In September 2020, New Jersey smashed the industry record by posting a sports betting handle of more than $748.5 million.
 The sports betting revenue totaled more than $45 million during that month.